Massachusetts Medicaid Definition

-3. Personal Care Attendant – pays for a personal care provider for a defined number of hours at home.
+3. Personal Care Attendant (PCA) – pays for a personal care provider for a defined number of hours at home.
 Beneficiaries are permitted to hire an attendant of their choosing and this can include hiring their own family members.

-4. Enhanced Adult Family Care / Caregiver Homes Program – helps nursing home qualified individuals reside in the home of a loved one and compensates the loved one for providing care.
+4. Enhanced Adult Foster Care / Caregiver Homes Program – helps nursing home qualified individuals reside in the home of a loved one and compensates the loved one for providing care.